A Note from Wormy:

 - Easel with paper

 Greet your students warmly, welcoming them to the Art Workshop.
 Introduce yourself and any other adults.
-Pass around a basket to collect any offering.

 Say: Let’s begin our time together with prayer.

 Ask for any prayer requests.
 Ask if anyone would like to lead the group in prayer.
 Be prepared to say a prayer yourself, working in prayer requests.
 A suggestion: “Loving God, we are thankful to be here today.
-We are ready to learn by listening, discussion, and creating art.
+We are ready to learn by listening, discussing, and creating art.
 It is like we have a blank sheet of paper in front of us, ready to fill it with images that will leap out at us, helping us to understand your love.
 Be with us in our learning.
-Amen.”
+Amen.

 Say: In our Bible story for today Jesus is teaching a crowd of people.
 He tells a story we call the parable of the sower.